simonhuwiler/spyhide-report/README.md

 Not much is known about his motives.
 His LinkedIn profile states that he is a software developer from the Iranian city of Mashhad and likes tennis.
 The city of Mashhad appears again and again in the research.
 When asked, he himself initially said that he had never heard of SpyHide, but later changed his statement.
 He had once done something very small, but couldn't remember much about it.

 ### Excursus: DecimaGroup - Mohammed A.'s side businesses
 SpyHide does not appear to be Mohammed M.'s only dubious business.
 His «DecimaGroup» was created around 2020.
-The domain decimagroup.ir was re-registered in his name in June with the address `blv mofateh - mofateh 6 - plak 397, mashhad, khorasan razavi, IR`.
+The domain decimagroup.ir was registered in his name in June with the address `blv mofateh - mofateh 6 - plak 397, mashhad, khorasan razavi, IR`.
 Various service providers are summarised under the group of companies.
 DecimaPay was designed to facilitate the transfer of money to Iran.
 DecimaOrder focussed on the import of goods.
 The company's aim was to circumvent international sanctions.
 This is what [it said on decimapay.ir](https://web.archive.org/web/20221120010454/https://decimapay.ir/):

  > «Decima Technology Company, by employing expert forces in the field of foreign exchange payments and providing services such as buying from foreign stores with PayPal accounts and credit cards as well as other payment systems, has been able to remove the restrictions that Iranians have in purchasing from websites and stores to solve the problems of foreign internet due to sanctions.»